Although there is only a handful of main bike types out there, each of them shares a unique set of features.

 Also called: Foldable bikes, folding bicycles, portable bicycles, etc.

-What is it: Foldable bikes are bicycles which can be folded into a compact size and easily transported on trains, buses, and airplanes.
-This also allows riders to store them or carry them around easily.
+Foldable bikes are bicycles that can be folded into a compact size and easily transported on trains, buses, and airplanes.
+This also allows riders to store or carry them around easily.
 Foldable bikes use various folding mechanisms, some of which are better than others.

 They usually have small 20″ wheels, but larger 650b and even 700c models can be found as well.
 They come in different shapes and sizes.
 There are both single-speed and multi-speed models, as well as rigid and suspended models.

 The basic price range for a folding bike can be found for as little as $200 to $300 on Amazon.
 They can also be quite expensive and reach prices of several thousand dollars.
 However, average models cost less or around $1,000.